haziqajam/haziqajam/readme.md

 # Haziq Ajam Malik

 Welcome to my GitHub profile!
-I am a passionate Solutions Architect with a diverse skill set in various cutting-edge technologies.
+I have a diverse skill set in various cutting-edge technologies.
 Below is a showcase of some of the projects I've worked on.

 ---